mendix/docs/content/howto/mobile/native-deep-link.md

 #### 4.1.1 Registering Deep Link

-The Register Deep Link nanoflow action registers a callback nanoflow, which is called each time the app is opened via an URL.
-This "Callback URL Handler" nanoflow will receive the URL, of type string, as input parameter.
-Please note that the name of the input parameter is case sensitive and can not be changed.
+The Register Deep Link nanoflow action registers a callback nanoflow, which is called each time the app is opened using a URL.
+This "Callback URL Handler" [todo: check name.
+If it really is this name, no quotes.
+If it doesn't have a real name, lower case.] nanoflow will receive the URL, of type string, as an input parameter.

+{{% alert type="info" %}}
+The name of the input parameter is case sensitive and can not be changed.
+{{% /alert %}}

-#### 4.1.2 Parsing a URL To Object
+#### 4.1.2 Parsing a URL To a Mendix Object

-This nanoflow action will create a new Mendix object, split a URL, and set all the oject attributes with their values.
+The Register Deep Link nanoflow action [todo: check] will create a new Mendix object, split a URL, and set all the oject attributes with their values.
 For example, the URL https://john.doe:secret@www.example.com:123/forum/questions/?tag=networking&order=newest#top has the following attributes and values:

 | Attribute                                                   | Value                                                                                        |
 | ----------------------------------------------------------- | -------------------------------------------------------------------------------------------- |